-Thus, during this school year as our young men, their families, our teachers, staff, and administrators, start our first school year back to full time, in-person learning in almost two years, we must consider the many adjustments of each of the stakeholders and the fact that there may be periods of time that there are gaps or disconnection that may put the young man in danger of failing to earn credit in the particular course.
+As our young men, their families, our teachers, staff, and administrators, continue to work through the learning challenges exacerbated by the pandemic, we must consider the many adjustments of each of the stakeholders and the fact that there may be periods of time that there are gaps or disconnection that may put the young man in danger of failing to earn credit in the particular course.
 In our effort to assess whether or not the young man has attained the necessary skills in addition to exhibiting proficiency in their understanding of the content and standards of the particular course, as well as to build RESILIENCY (the ability to bounce back from adversity to experience success) within our young men, we are requiring young men that have ended the semester with a numerical grade of 69-60, the opportunity to complete a Proof of Proficiency Assessment.
 The Proof of Proficiency Assessment consists of questions of the skills that the young man has not yet demonstrated mastery or satisfactory progress in the particular course.
 The Proof of Proficiency Assessment could also consist of a project or packet of work provided by the teacher, in which the young man must successfully complete to demonstrate mastery or satisfactory progress.
-If the young man earns a 70 or above on the Proof of Proficiency (assessment, project, or packet of work), he will receive a C-(1.75) as his final grade rather than an F. Thus, the young man will earn credit for the class towards his graduation.
+If the young man earns a 70 or above on the Proof of Proficiency (assessment, project, or packet of work), he will receive a C- (1.75) as his final grade rather than an F. Thus, the young man will earn credit for the class towards his graduation.

-The young man will have until Feb.
-11th (1st semester) and June 14th (2nd semester) to take the Proof of Proficiency Assessment.
+The young man will have until the day after exams each semester to take the Proof of Proficiency Assessment.
 If the young man does not complete the Proof of Proficiency Assessment by the deadline or scores below a 70 on the assessment, project or packet of work, his grade will be an F in the particular course which results in no credit for the course, which translates into being off track to graduate with his class, and mandatory credit recovery.